ScorpioBroker/ScorpioBroker/README.md

 You can find more info at the [FIWARE developers](https://developers.fiware.org/) website and the [FIWARE](https://fiware.org/) website.
 The complete list of FIWARE GEs and Incubated FIWARE GEs can be found in the [FIWARE Catalogue](https://catalogue.fiware.org/).

+##### NGSI-LD Context Broker Feature Comparison

+The NGSI-LD Specification is regularly updated published by ETSI.
+The latest specification is [version 1.6.1 ](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.06.01_60/gs_CIM009v010601p.pdf) which was  published in **September 2022**.

+-  An Excel file detailing the current compatibility of the  development version of the Scorpio Context Broker against the features of the 1.6.1 specification can be downloaded [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vRxOjsDf3lqhwuypJ---pZN2OlqFRl0jyoTV0ewQ1WFnpe7xQary3uxRjunbgJkwQ/pub?output=xlsx)

 | :books: [Documentation](https://scorpio.rtfd.io/) | :mortar_board: [Academy](https://fiware-academy.readthedocs.io/en/latest/core/scorpio) | :whale: [Docker Hub](https://hub.docker.com/r/scorpiobroker/scorpio/) | :dart: [Roadmap](./docs/roadmap.md) |
 | ------------------------------------------------- | --------------------------------------------------------------------- | --------------------------------------------------------------------- | --------------------------------------------------------------------- |